constantinadrian/Trivia_Quiz/README.md

     - [JSHint](https://jshint.com/) - used to check JS code for error

+    - [JSDoc](https://jsdoc.app/) - document the JavaScript code with JSDoc

     - [I Am Responsive](http://ami.responsivedesign.is/) - for the main image in Readme to show responsive to different screen size

     - [Balsamiq](https://balsamiq.com/) - used to make the wireframes for the project